arielbk/YDKJS-Blog/Up and Going/README.md

 By using a polyfill we can produce more current, readable and performance-optimised code while still serving working code to older browsers.

-JS is changing constantly and will continue, so get into the habit of using a transpiler now.
+JS is changing constantly and will continue to change, so get into the habit of using a transpiler now.

 ### Non-JavaScript
 A lot of the stuff that we write in JS is not actually directly controlled by JavaScript itself.